How To Choose The Best Colors to Wear for Photos

 Unfortunately, neutral tones require some more trial and error.
 A good indicator that you would look best with neutrally toned colors is if you have hazel eyes and your hair is also a natural combination of colors.
 For neutral-toned people, try wearing light pink and other light colors that aren’t super stark or vibrant.

-Which Color Palette Should You Wear For Photos?
+Which Color Palette Should You Wear ?

 It may take some trial and error to figure out which color palette you should wear, even with the suggested information above.
 One trick I’ve found that works really well for cool and warm tones is to look at the underside of your wrist and look at the color of your veins.
 If your veins are blue, then you should wear cool tones.
 If they are green, then warm tones are your color palette to wear.
 There’s no trick for neutral tones, unfortunately, so you’ll have to play around to determine if that works for you.